nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * The STUDENT_NUMBER must be valid and exist.
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* The NEW_STUDENT_NUMBER must be valid and unique (does not exist in the class manager).
+* The NEW_STUDENT_NUMBER must be valid and unique (does not exist in Class Manager).

 Examples:
 *  `edit A0245234A p/91234567 e/johndoe@example.com` Edits the phone number and email address of the student with `STUDENT_NUMBER` A0245234A to be `91234567` and `johndoe@example.com` respectively.